Interim Executive Director

 Patti has participated in 9 Pan Mass Challenge rides, cycling to raise money for cancer research.
 Most recently, she completed the 2016 Boston Marathon to raise funds for the Zabuli Education Center.

-Patti resides in Wellesley, Massachusetts, and is the mother of Rachel and Leah.
+Patti resides in Wellesley, Massachusetts, and is a mother of two daughters: Rachel and Leah.